ponderworthy/the-box-of-no-return-3/README.md

-# the-box-of-no-return
+# the-box-of-no-return-3

-The Box of No Return is a Linux synth platform suitable for live musicianship, designed to handle patches with enormous demands, and switch between them with zero delay and zero cutout.
+The Box of No Return III is a Linux synth platform suitable for live musicianship, designed to handle patches with enormous demands, and switch between them with zero delay and zero cutout.
 Its current production design is discussed at https://lsn.ponderworthy.com.
-This repository was created to receive the files for its next major iteration, which is using the [MultiJACK](https://github.com/jebofponderworthy/MultiJACK) architecture at its core.
-The MultiJACK BNR using these files is up and running, and is in regular use.
+This repository was created to receive the files for its third major edition, which is using the [pipewire](https://pipewire.org/) audio architecture at its core.
+The BNR using these files is up and running, is not in regular use yet, but will be soon.

 ## the name